 If one of your goals this year is to get your finances in check, we’re here to help.
 Managing your finances can quickly feel as if you’re drowning in numbers and questions, but once you dedicate a few moments a week to practicing good financial habits, maintaining your funds can be simple.
 You can start the process today, easily.

-- Pay Off Debt: Two common methodologies for paying off debt -
+Pay Off Debt: Two common methodologies for paying off debt are:

 - Snowball Method - pay off your smallest debt first.
 The psychological effects of completing one goal can then snowball into the rest of your debts.